xmidt-org/talaria/README.md

 This will fetch the statistics of the connected device, including information such as uptime and bytes sent.

 #### Get Devices - `/devices` endpoint
-Returns all the connected devices and their statistics to the talaria instance.
+Returns all the connected devices and their statistics.

 :warning: _Warning_: this an expensive request.
 Use with caution